-Pursuant to the iGourmet Asset Purchase Acquisition, the Company recorded contingent liabilities in the original amount of \$787,800 This amount relates to certain performance based payments over the twenty-four months following the acquisition date as well as to certain additional liabilities that the Company has evaluated and has recorded on a contingent basis.
+Pursuant to the igourmet Asset Purchase Agreement, the Company recorded contingent liabilities in the original amount of \$787,800.
+This amount relates to certain performance based payments over the twenty-four months following the acquisition date as well as to certain additional liabilities that the Company has evaluated and has recorded on a contingent basis.
 During the year ended December 31, 2018, the Company reduced this amount by \$392,900 as the performance goals for the first year were not met.
-At December 31, 2018, the amount of \$132,300 remains on the Company's balance sheet as a current contingent liability, and \$257,600 as a long term contingent liability.
+During the year ended December 31, 2019, the Company reduced this amount by \$132,300 as the performance goals for the second year were not met.
+Also, during the year ended December 31, 2019, the Company paid the amount of \$39,000 in connection with the additional liabilities.
+At December 31, 2019, the amount of \$67,000 remains on the Company's balance sheet as a current contingent liability, and \$156,600 as a long term contingent liability.

 Pursuant to the Oasis acquisition, the Company had a contingent liability in the amount of \$400,000 on connection with performance-based bonus obligations.
 During the year ended December 31, 2018, the company paid the amount of \$189,000 related to these obligations, and recorded a gain in the amount of \$11,000.
-At December 31, 2018, the Company has the amount of \$200,000 on its balance sheet as a current contingent liability in connection with the second year performance based bonus payment.
+During the year ended December 31, 2019, the Company paid the amount of \$200,000 in connection with these obligations; at December 31, 2019, there is no further liability related to these obligations on the Company's balance sheet.

-Pursuant to the Mouth Foods LLC Asset Acquisition, the Company recorded contingent liabilities in the amount of \$240,576. \$140,576 is classified as a current contingent liability and \$100,000 is classified as a non-current contingent liability at December 31, 2018.
-This amount relates to the estimate of certain performance based payments following the acquisition date as well as to certain additional liabilities that the Company has evaluated and has recorded on a contingent basis.
+Pursuant to the Mouth Foods LLC Asset Acquisition, the Company recorded contingent liabilities in the amount of \$240,576.
+These amounts relate to the estimate of certain performance based payments following the acquisition date as well as to certain additional liabilities that the Company has evaluated and has recorded on a contingent basis.
+During the year ended December 31, 2019, the Company paid the amount of \$120,576 in connection with these liabilities.
+At December 31, 2019, \$120,000 is classified as a current contingent liability.